 Parents and carers will always be informed when an external agency becomes involved with their child.

 (See also 12)

-- 9.1 Regular liaison is maintained with the following external agencies for pupils at SEN Support as appropriate and pupils with EHC Plans such as: Communication Support Service, Educational Psychology Service, Occupational Therapy Service, Early Years Support, Vision Support Service, Hearing Support Service, School Nurse Team, ASD Team, Paediatric Services, CAMHS, Social Care and agencies such as CLEAR. - 9.2 The school works with KITE and other local schools through the local cluster group.
-Particularly close liaison is maintained with regards to transitions from relevant Early Years settings and to local secondary schools.
+- 9.1 Regular liaison is maintained with the following external agencies for pupils at SEN Support as appropriate and pupils with EHC Plans such as: Communication Support Service, Speech and Language (SaLT), Educational Psychology Service, Occupational Therapy Service, Early Years Support, Vision Support Service, Hearing Support Service, School Nurse Team, ASD Team, Paediatric Services and CAMHS. - 9.2 The Trust works with the KTSA and other local schools through the local SEND cluster group.